carljm/django-form-utils/README.txt

 dictionary.
 Valid fieldset options in the dictionary include:

 ``fields``
-  (required): A tuple of field names to display in this fieldset.
+  (required) A tuple of field names to display in this fieldset.

 ``classes``
   A list of extra CSS classes to apply to the fieldset.